 - Friendly Neighborhood Vampire: Again, Adam.
 He's actually doing fairly well, all things considered.

-- Which leads to Fridge Horror when you consider that no vampire in the the Being Human universe has ever successfully managed to abstain from blood.
+- Which leads to Fridge Horror when you consider that no vampire in the the Being Human (UK) universe has ever successfully managed to abstain from blood.

 - The worst part about blood withdrawal is the vampire begins to remember and feel guilt for the people they killed.
 Adam has never killed anyone.